plaintextaccounting/plaintextaccounting/src/Reconciling.md

 It is surprising how quickly small events can slip through the cracks and cause confusion.
 Reconciling often will save you time.*

+*Reconciling, ie testing your reports against an external source of truth, is quick and guards against all such things, giving you confidence in your system.*

 - [hledger: Reconciling](https://hledger.org/hledger.html#reconciling)
 - <https://forum.plaintextaccounting.org/t/to-reconcile-or-not-to-reconcile-reddit/654>